TOP Brands with numbers in their name

 21st Century Fox Logo

 The name “21st Century Fox” stands out in the annals of the American media industry primarily for its unique combination of numbers and letters in branding.
-This media conglomerate was born in 2013, and although it ceased operations in the following years, its influence and recognizability have not diminished.
+This media conglomerate was founded in 2013, and although it ceased operations in subsequent years, its influence and recognition have not diminished.
 To this day, it remains a shining example of how brands effectively use numbers in their names.
-Throughout its years of operation, the company has managed a wide range of media programs and assets, contributing significantly to the industry.
+The company has managed various media programs and assets, contributing significantly to the industry.

 A closer look at the naming strategy makes it clear that the name “21st Century Fox” was not just a quirky choice.
-By using the term “21st Century,” which corresponds to the 2000s, the company embodies a watershed period that many believe heralded transformational change in television and other media.
+Using the term “21st Century,” which corresponds to the 2000s, the company embodies a watershed period that many believe heralded transformational change in television and other media.

 23andMe